bacalhau-project/bacalhau/docs/examples/workload-onboarding/r-hello-world/index.md

-Where it says "`Published `", that means the job is done, and we can get the results.
+Where it says `Published`, that means the job is done, and we can get the results.

 To find out more information about your job, run the following command: